JermWang/QUANTANIUM/README.md

    ```

 2. **System-Wide Protection Shield**

+Think of Quantanium as a DNA Sequence for your wallets, each transaction will have a unique sequence which means your underlying address is never exposed.
+The advantage of this is that you're never risking your wallet assets, the maximum risk is the approved balance of each transaction.

    - **Extension Guardian**: Monitors and protects all crypto-related browser extensions
    - **Config Sentinel**: Prevents unauthorized access to wallet configurations
    - **Key Vault**: Quantum-encrypted storage for private keys and seed phrases